gvwilson/sensibleadventures/shapers/story.md

 18. FIXME
 19. FIXME
 20. The Beginning
-    -   Last scene is Dickety in the Roos' house
+    -   Last scene is Dockety in the Roos' house
     -   Sees the picture of Papa Roo
     -   "It remembers this from Heck.
 It---*they*---is in Heck."

 ## Quotes

-"Because there used to be a rusty bridge here," Dickety said slowly.
+"Because there used to be a rusty bridge here," Dockety said slowly.
 "We tried to repair it but we did not have parts."
 Its leds dimmed for a moment as if it was closing its eyes to think.
 "Searching...